maginetv/exconf/README.md

 4. *templates*/\<template_type\>/*environments*/\<target_environment\>/*services*/\<target_service\>/*

-Notice again that you do not need to define all of these sub-folders for your templates, and usually you are fine with just the template_Type root level configurations that apply similarly to all services in any environment using the type of template.
+Notice again that you do not need to define all of these sub-folders for your templates, and usually you are fine with just the template_type root level configurations that apply similarly to all services in any environment using the type of template.

+If the same configuration file name is defined in lower levels, the higher level template will be overwritten by the more specific configuration.

+Try out the configuration resolution using the CLI **template** command!

 ## Hello World Example